Computer Graphics Technology

 - Create scripts for interactive media employing simple navigation, variables, conditional statements, and property changes using both mouse and keyboard inputs.

-- Create simple interactive projects using efficient navigation, feedback to the user, and organization.
+- Create simple interactive and animation projects using efficient navigation, feedback to the user, and organization.